Venky: Plot

-Unaware that Sharma came to their home, Prasad Rao gave away their berth numbers, and Sharma sent his hitman to kill them, murdering him and a lady who slept on Sravani's berth.
-Sharma's henchmen attack them for the camera, but Venky fights them off.
+Unaware that Sharma is the real murderer, Prasad Rao gives away their berth numbers and Sharma sends his hitman to kill them.
+The hitman murders him and a lady who slept on Sravani's berth.
+Sharma's henchmen attack them for the camera but Venky fights them off.
 Sravani seeks the Governor's appointment to directly submit the camera as evidence.
-Sharma tries to shoot them, but is caught red-handed in front of the Governor.
-Venky and his friends are awarded medals in appreciation of their bravery.
+Sharma tries to shoot Sravani but actually shoots the governor, getting himself arrested.
+Venky and his friends are honored & awarded medals by the DGP (Suman) in appreciation of their bravery.

 Cast

 Soundtrack

 The music and background score was composed by Devi Sri Prasad.

 Reception

 A review from Sify opined that Venky was a mishmash of three films, the Malayalam film No.20 Madras Mail and the American films Training Day and Police Academy.
 They added that the film failed to impress as it missed a "natural flow of one leading to another."
 Idlebrain.com rated the film 3/5 appreciated the film for its humour but wrote the film falls flat as the suspense is revealed.